IBM/agile-tutorial/docs/1-INSTALL.md

 1. Hover the mouse over your profile name in the top-right corner and click **Accounts**.
 1. Click the **Sync account** button on the top-right corner.
 1. Access the [`brl-its/agile-tutorial`](https://travis.ibm.com/brl-its/agile-tutorial) dashboard.
-1. Analyze steps of the latest build log.
+1. Analyze the steps of the latest build log and compare it to the commands in [`.travis.yml`](../.travis.yml).
 1. Check the status of each build in the [Branches](https://travis.ibm.com/brl-its/agile-tutorial/branches) tab.

 ## Setting up ZenHub Enterprise